 Review your supply chains and ensure that your suppliers have complied with the new requirements to continue trading with the EU.
 You can also consider alternatives to your current supplies in case of border delays or higher costs.

 You should identify costs for short-term continuity in your operations and how they would be funded.
-If you think you may face financial difficulties, please check out local funding on our funding page and the Merton Voluntary Service Council website.
+If you think you may face financial difficulties, please check out local funding on our funding page and the Merton Connected website.